-Some vegetable plants come back year after year, without needing to be replanted.
+Perennial vegetable plants come back year after year, without needing to be replanted.
 No beds to dig, no soil to prepare, just a little weeding and mulching from time to time.
 Sound too good to be true?
-Perennial vegetables are pretty amazing.
-They can be a wonderful addition to any food system, be it a backyard garden or a full-blown farm.
+They are pretty amazing.
+Indeed, perennial vegetables can be a wonderful addition to any food system, be it a backyard garden or a full-blown farm.

 Here we’ll share a few of our favorite tried-and-tested perennial vegetables for this bioregion (the Southern Appalachian mountains); many are well-adapted to other places, too.
 For a primer on perennial crops in general (what they are, and why they are so great), check out our other post: Perennial Primer.
 And if you want to get to know these perennial treasures and others in person, consider joining us for our Permaculture Design Certificate immersion.